Sush1090/ThermoCycleSim.jl/README.md

     3. Isenthalpic Expander
     4. Evaporator
     5. Condensor
-    6. Heat Exchanger -  No phase change
+    6. Heat Exchanger -  No phase change - Recuperator
     7. Electric Heating

 It also provides basic functions that find the pressure to match the pitch points.